 2. FORM YOUR INTERVENTION GROUP

 There will likely be people close to the addict who wants to help convince him or her to go into rehab.
-Friends, siblings, parents, life-long friends, spouses and life-long friends are often included.
-A dedicated and resourceful professional will help you develop a plan about “what to say, who’s saying it and when it should be said”.
+This includes: Friends, siblings, parents, life-long friends, spouses and life-long friends.
+A dedicated and resourceful professional will help you develop a plan about “what’s an intervention, what are we going to say, who’s saying it and when it should be said”.

 3. LEARN AND REHEARSE

 You wouldn’t climb a mountain without the right gear to keep you safe.
-Similarly, you shouldn’t confront an addicted loved one without the proper tools that keep the conversation progressing in meaningful and impactful ways.
-Without insight into what causes your loved one to be addicted to drugs or alcohol, or knowledge about effective treatment options, you’re climbing an uphill battle without out any support to guide you in the right direction.
-An intervention will help you and your group understand addiction as a disease process so that you can truly empathize and better understand your loved one.
-By rehearsing the words you intend to say, you will feel more confident and better equipped to reach your loved one with a powerful and persuasive plea for him or her to get help.
+Similarly, you shouldn’t confront an addicted loved one without the proper tools.
+Tools that keep the conversation progressing in meaningful and impactful ways.
+Don’t enter an intervention without knowing what made your loved one to be addicted to drugs or alcohol.
+When you do this, you’re climbing an uphill battle without out any support to guide you in the right direction.
+An intervention will help you and your group understand addiction as a disease, because you can truly empathize and better understand your loved one.
+By rehearsing the words you intend to say, you will feel more confident and better equipped to reach your loved one.
+You can articulately express a powerful and persuasive plea for him or her to get help.